dvklopfenstein/goatools_simulation/README_prep.md

 ## Simulation Results

 ### 1. All P-values chosen randomly (None are significant)
+All P-values are chosen from random P-values between 0.0 and 1.0 are generated using a uniform distribution.
-Five percent of the randomly chosen uncorrected P-values are found to be significant, as expected.
+This results in five percent of the randomly chosen uncorrected P-values are found to be significant, as expected since the alpha-level is set to 0.05 (**shown in rose**).
-These are shown in rose.
 Upon doing multiple-test correction, practically no corrected P-values are found to be significant.
-These are shown in green, but are so small that they appear to be a horizontal line around zero.
+These are shown in green, but appear to be a horizontal line around zero because they are 0.0 or almost 0.0.

+Also notice that as the P-value set size increases, the median value more closely approaches the 0.05 alpha-level and the variation of the random P-values becomes much smaller.

+Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0

 ![Random pvals w/no significance](doc/images/pvalues_sig00.png)

 ### 2. 95% P-values chosen randomly; 5% are significant